 Gas stations are along the river for the motorboats.

-Bamboo trees advertise what the boat has onboard and are selling.
+Bamboo poles advertise what the boat has onboard and is selling.
 This is smart and eco-friendly advertising.
 The one on the right must be like Walmart as it is advertising everything.

 The wholesale boats have a kitchen and bathroom on the back, storage of goods in the middle, and living is in the front.
 We boarded a boat selling pineapple.
 They put chili pepper on it.
 No thanks.
 Fresh pineapple is so delicious…but where’s my floss??

 We hear that the floating markets in Thailand are now just for show.
 They are small boats for tourism.

 We had the opportunity to make rice noodles at a large scale noodle factory.

 Rice noodle batter consists of 70% rice powder and 30% tapioca powder which is more expensive.

 Rice paper is made from 100 percent rice powder.